magicicada/simple_network_sim/doc/source/index.rst

 simple_network_sim developer documentation!
 ===========================================

-This site is intended for developers looking for information on how the modules, functions, classes etc. the comprise simple_network_sim work.
+This site is intended for developers looking for information on the modules, functions, classes etc. that comprise simple_network_sim work.
 More general information can be found in in the `project readme
 <https://github.com/ScottishCovidResponse/simple_network_sim/blob/master/README.md>`_.

 .. toctree::